conversion pixel

 5. Get Certified

-Although certification is not mandatory for FPNs, many states will consider it a requirement for licensure.
+Although certification is not mandatory for FPNs, many states consider it a licensure requirement.
 Therefore, it is strongly recommended that family nurse practitioners pursue this credential.

 Being certified comes with numerous benefits for nurses: